muhibarshad/Zero-to-Advance-OOP-Concepts-CPP/README.md

     <img src="/Some%20extra%20concepts/codeSnaps/dot.png" style="height: 70vh; padding-left: 50vh;">
  </p>

 # Const in oop

 ## Const Data Members

 ### Defination

->The `data members`,state or properties whose value can not be changed during execution time and require value at time upon intialization .
+> The `data members`,state or properties whose value can not be changed during execution time and require value at time upon intialization .

 ### Note

 > You can not left const memmber uninitialized,otherwise it will cause error!

 ### Ways to declare and initialize

- 1) Initializing at time of declarartion
+1. Initializing at time of declarartion.But keep in reminder that some compilers does not allow initialazation of const like this way.

  <p align="center">
     <img src="/Some%20extra%20concepts/codeSnaps/constdatamember.png" style="height: 70vh; padding-left: 50vh;">
  </p>

 2)Initializing in `Initializer list` of `constructors`

  <p align="center">
     <img src="/Some%20extra%20concepts/codeSnaps/connst_In_initializerlist.png" style="height: 70vh; padding-left: 50vh;">